-Stop staff pasting customer data into AI.
+Stop staff pasting customer data into AI

+AI data loss prevention (AI DLP) is a structured engagement for Australian small businesses that stops confidential client records, source code and financial data leaking into ChatGPT, Copilot, Gemini and other AI tools, without banning AI outright.
 Cyberhaven research found 11% of data pasted into ChatGPT was confidential and 4.2% of workers had pasted company data into a public AI tool at least once.
 The risk is not theoretical and it is not limited to Microsoft Copilot.
 ChatGPT, Claude, Gemini, Otter, Fireflies, Perplexity and dozens of free-tier AI tools are quietly absorbing client records, source code, financial data and contracts every day.
 AI data loss prevention is how you get that under control without banning AI.

-AI tools turn every staff member into a data egress point.
+AI tools turn every staff member into a data egress point

 A bookkeeper pastes a client's P&L into ChatGPT to summarise it.
 That data now sits on someone else's server.